github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 ---
-title: Viewing and updating vulnerable dependencies in your repository
+title: Viewing and updating Dependabot alerts
 intro: 'If {% data variables.product.product_name %} discovers vulnerable dependencies in your project, you can view them on the Dependabot alerts tab of your repository.
 Then, you can update your project to resolve or dismiss the vulnerability.'
 redirect_from:
   - /articles/viewing-and-updating-vulnerable-dependencies-in-your-repository
   - /github/managing-security-vulnerabilities/viewing-and-updating-vulnerable-dependencies-in-your-repository
   - /code-security/supply-chain-security/viewing-and-updating-vulnerable-dependencies-in-your-repository
+  - /code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/viewing-and-updating-vulnerable-dependencies-in-your-repository
 permissions: Repository administrators and organization owners can view and update dependencies.
-shortTitle: View vulnerable dependencies
+shortTitle: View Dependabot alerts
 versions:
   fpt: '*'
   ghes: '*'